Using Navigation, you can queue up user-defined waypoints and your robot will move to them in the order that you specify.

 If you choose to wire your components differently, adjust your pin assignment configuration from these instructions according to your wiring.

-In the Raw JSON mode in your robot’s Config tab, add the following JSON objects to the "components" array:
+In the JSON mode in your machine’s CONFIGURE tab, add the following JSON objects to the "components" array:

 Now that you’ve got movement sensors which can give you GPS position and linear and angular velocity readings, configure a merged movement sensor to aggregate the readings from our other movement sensors into a singular sensor: